-Most deposits into 360 Savings, 360 Money Market or Kids Savings Account are subject to a 5 business day hold before they can be withdrawn.
-For security reasons, your initial deposit used to fund the account is on hold and unavailable for withdrawal for 10 business days.
+Most deposits into 360 Savings, Money Market, Confidence Savings and Kids Savings Accounts are subject to a 4 business day hold before they can be withdrawn.

 Electronic deposits that are automatically initiated outside the bank - like Direct Deposit or Social Security benefits - are generally available immediately.
 Cash deposited via one of our deposit taking ATMs and transfers between Capital One 360 and Capital One Bank accounts are also available immediately.
-They'll all begin earning interest right away.
+For these types of deposits, interest will begin accruing right away.

 Deposits into 360 Checking are slightly different.
 Learn More.